 Two members of Pioneer Co-op discuss how their co-op used CHF BC’s services to help educate members and move from uncertainty to being prepared for a complete building envelope renewal.

 Domego Co-op is located not far from Vancouver General Hospital and City Hall.
-The co-op's buildings suffered from envelope problems, and, after obtaining an engineering report, the co-op began working with CHF BC on a long-term plan.
+The co-op's buildings suffered from envelope problems and, after obtaining an engineering report, worked with CHF BC on a long-term plan.

-You can see some of the results in the slideshow images.
-After developing an integrated financial and capital plan with CHF BC, the co-op was able to obtain financing with Vancity.
-This was a creative solution, helping wrap together existing debt and a new loan to pay for the needed repair, and minimizing interest rate risks.
+After developing an integrated financial and capital plan with CHF BC, Domego was able to obtain financing with Vancity.
+This was a creative solution: it helped wrap together existing debt and a new loan to pay for the needed repair while minimizing interest rate risks.
 The co-op was able to see a complete renewal of its envelope and undertook major interior renovations as well.

 Cameo Co-op is located on Vancouver Island in View Royal.